cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

   As the version upgrades, the critical files (for details, see the [Startup Template][starter]) and configuration options will change.
 Please refer to the [Upgrade Guide](https://github.com/cotes2020/jekyll-theme-chirpy/wiki/Upgrade-Guide) to keep your repo's files in sync with the latest version of the theme.

-- If you forked from the source project (there will be `gemspec` in the `Gemfile` of your site), then merge the [latest upstream tags][latest-tag] into your Jekyll site to complete the upgrade.
+- If you forked from the source project (there will be `gemspec` in the `Gemfile`{: .filepath} of your site), then merge the [latest upstream tags][latest-tag] into your Jekyll site to complete the upgrade.
 The merge is likely to conflict with your local modifications.
 Please be patient and careful to resolve these conflicts.

 [starter]: https://github.com/cotes2020/chirpy-starter